HerrAlien/extinction/README.md

 [![firefox-marketplace_badge-orange_172_60.png](https://bitbucket.org/repo/EqEnzq/images/3161810626-firefox-marketplace_badge-orange_172_60.png)](https://marketplace.firefox.com/app/extinction-o-meter/)
 [![Opera_logo_RGB_flat_60px.png](https://bitbucket.org/repo/EqEnzq/images/2101883723-Opera_logo_RGB_flat_60px.png)](https://addons.opera.com/en/extensions/details/extinction-o-meter/)

-* In the unfortunate event that you're stuck with a **mobile browser (be it on Android, or on iOS) or with a Mac** ... then the only thing I have for you is the [online version](http://extinction-o-meter.appspot.com/); it works, but is a tad slower in fetching maps.
+* In the unfortunate event that you're stuck with a **mobile browser (be it on Android, or on iOS) or with Safari on a Mac** ... then the only thing I have for you is the [online version](http://extinction-o-meter.appspot.com/); it works, but is a tad slower in fetching maps.

 ### Who do I talk to? ###